GregTorrillo/Coinverse/README.md

 As a crypto investor, I wanted to build a crypto app that could fetch data from multiple sources and create a customized watchlist.

 ## Description:
-Coinverse is a crypto currency app built using React, Redux toolkit, Material-UI and Antd libraries, Chart.js, Context API for state management, and Firebase for login authentication.
+Coinverse is a cryptocurrency app built using React, Redux toolkit, Material-UI and Antd libraries, Chart.js, Context API for state management, and Firebase for login authentication.
 The homepage includes a carousel with trending crypto data, a field to search by crypto name or symbol, a table consisting of coin name, price, 24h change, 24h volume, and total market cap, and pagination.
 A crypto coin page with coin data and chart.
 A news page for the latest crypto news.
 Login/Sign up can be accomplished thru username/password or google authentication.
 Once logged in, the user can add/remove coins to a watchlist.
 This app is fully responsive.

 ## Optimization:
 When I improve this project, I would add a select option feature on the news page to sort by selected crypto currency news.
-I would also add a total global market map and inc/dec over last day feature to the homepage.
+I would also add a total global market cap and inc/dec % over last day feature to the homepage.

 <h4>API: CoinGecko - https://www.coingecko.com/en/api/documentation</h4>
 <h4>API: Bing News Search - https://rapidapi.com/microsoft-azure-org-microsoft-cognitive-services/api/bing-news-search1/</h4>